 Full and or Financial Management Services

-M GROUP, INC. offers both full-service and financials-only management to condominium and homeowners’ associations Southern California.
+The Masters of Management we offer both full-service and financials-only management for owners, investors, and landlords.
+Whether you own 100 units, 5 apartment complexes or one house you would like to rent.
 We do not believe in a “one size fits all” approach to association management.
 When we present a sample management contract to an association, the services included will be customized.
 No matter how customized, however, we will always provide the following services.

 Complete periodic property inspections (walkthroughs) and identify property deficiencies.
 Bring deficiencies to the attention of the Board of Directors, repair the deficiencies.
 Evidence (through photographs) any visible homeowner violations of the Operating Rules.